mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

   infrastructure for Puppet clients.

-* Allow Kerberos based authentication to co-exist with client certificate based authentication on the same http server and port.
+* Allow Kerberos based authentication to co-exist with client certificate based authentication on the same HTTP server and port.

 * Introduce no new hard dependencies.
-The gssapi and ffi gems are required on both master and agent, but only when this feature is configured.
+The gssapi, ffi, and ruby-net-ldap gems are used, but only required when configured.

 * Document the necessary web server and Puppet configuration.